Vincent Cannistraro: Personal

-Cannistaro has a B.A. and M.A. from Boston College.
-In 1989, he received the Secretary of Defense's Award for Meritorious Civilian Service.
-He has also received the CIA Medal for Distinguished Service.
+Cannistaro received a B.A. and M.A. from Boston College.

-CIA career
+Early CIA career

-Before 1984, he was an officer with the CIA's Directorate of Operations in the Middle East, Africa, Europe, and Central America.
+Before 1984, Cannistaro was an officer in the CIA Directorate of Operations across the Middle East, Africa, Europe, and Central America.

-He was Director of Intelligence Programs for the United States National Security Council (NSC) from 1984 to 1987; Special assistant for Intelligence in the Office of the Secretary of Defense until 1988; and Chief of Operations and Analysis at the Central Intelligence Agency's (CIA) Counterterrorist Center until 1991.

-While at the CIA, Cannistraro ran the agency's Central American task force that supervised covert action in the region, including the Nicaraguan Contras (both the left wing guerillas in the South and the right wing contras in the North).
-He moved to the Reagan NSC by the direction of CIA Latin American Chief Duane Clarridge, who supported Col. Oliver North.
-The Contra program was transferred in 1984 by President Ronald Reagan to the NSC, and Cannistraro was made Director of Intelligence there later that year.
+Cannistraro ran CIA's Central American Task Force (CATF), which oversaw covert action in the region, including U.S. support for the Nicaraguan Contras.
+At the direction of CIA Latin American Division Chief Duane Clarridge, who supported Col. Oliver North, Cannistraro moved to the Reagan administration's National Security Council (NSC) in 1984, when the Contra program was moved to the NSC.

+National Security Council

+From 1984 to 1987, Cannistraro was Director of Intelligence Programs at the NSC, then a Special Assistant for Intelligence in the Office of the Secretary of Defense until 1988.
 As director, he was responsible for monitoring the US intelligence community budget. and coordinating the approval process for covert action.
 He also chaired the Afghanistan Working Group at the White House.

-In 1988, Cannistraro became Chief of Operations and Analysis at the CIA's Counterterrorism Center, where he led the agency's investigation into the 1988 bombing of Pan Am Flight 103 over Lockerbie.
+Iran-Contra affair

+Cannistraro was a witness for the defense during former White House aide Oliver North's trial over his role in the Iran–Contra affair.
+On April 4, 1989, Cannistraro testified that he felt North could not be trusted to tell the truth and had gained the reputation of a prevaricator at the NSC.
+On May 4, 1989, a jury found North guilty on three felony counts, including altering and destroying NSC documents, aiding and abetting the obstruction of a Congressional inquiry into the affair, and of illegally accepting a gift.

+Later CIA career

-From October 1988 until September 1990, Cannistraro oversaw U.S. intelligence collection and analysis on terrorist groups and ran covert actions.
+From October 1988 until his retirement in September 1990, Cannistraro was Chief of Operations and Analysis at CIA's Counterterrorist Center, where he oversaw U.S. intelligence collection and analysis on terrorist groups and ran covert actions.
 He did not have a role in determining counterterrorism policy in his roles either at CIA, the White House, or at the Department of Defense, where he monitored and coordinated intelligence operations.
+In this role, he led CIA's investigation into the 1988 bombing of Pan Am Flight 103.

-Post-government career
+Post-government

+Commentary and consulting in the 1990s

-After his retirement from CIA, Cannistraro claimed in November 1990 that the U.S. government had applied a double standard to state sponsors of terrorism in the Middle East, overlooking acts by Syria under Hafez al-Assad.
+After leaving the CIA, Cannistraro worked as a consultant on terrorism and security issues for corporate and government clients, including ABC News and The Vatican.
+Shortly after his retirement, Cannistraro claimed in November 1990 that the U.S. government applied a double standard to state sponsors of terrorism in the Middle East, overlooking acts by Syria under Hafez al-Assad while criticizing Iran and Iraq.
 According to the New York Times, Cannistraro was the first former counterterrorism official to publicly raise the issue of Washington's counterterrorism policy.

-After leaving the CIA in 1991, Cannistraro worked as a consultant on terrorism and security issues for a number of corporate and government clients, including ABC News and The Vatican.

-He died on May 21, 2019.